stuartjwright/fantasy-football-app/report/060-implementation.md

 ## Development Process

-The development process involved taking one user story at a time, and implementing all that was required to make some minimal functional version of that user story a reality.
-This would typically involve working with the database, backend application logic and the user interface.
+The implementation phase involved taking one user story at a time, and implementing all that was required to make some minimal functional version of that user story a reality.
+This would typically involve work on the database, backend application logic and the user interface.
 At this point, some testing was carried out to ensure the feature was working as intended, and usually a few more similar cycles would follow before the feature could be considered to be working as intended.

 Work was completed in approximately the following order: